Open Accessibility Menu

 Frequently Asked Questions

 Your doctor will suggest how often you need this exam, depending on your personal risk for colon cancer.
-Doctors now recommend starting at age 45 (50 years of age for some insurances) and repeating it every 10 years.
+The American Cancer Society recommends screenings starting at age 45 (50 years of age for some insurances) and repeating it every 10 years.
 If you have an increased risk for colon cancer, or have had previous treatment for colon polyps or colorectal cancer, the test may be done at a younger age and more often.
 Find out from your doctor whether you should start before age 45.

 The need for a colonoscopy is real.
 In the United States, colorectal cancer (CRC) is the third most common cancer diagnosed among men and women.
 CRC largely can be prevented by the detection and removal of polyps, and survival is significantly better when CRC is diagnosed while still localized.